-If your child enjoys reading but needs a little push to get into a good book, take a look at these summer reading incentive programs designed to spark your child's interest in reading.
+Does your child enjoy reading but need a little push to get into a good book?
+Then take a look at these summer reading incentive programs that might just spark your child's interest.
 If you find yourself missing the deadlines, keep them in mind for next year.
 These programs are usually offered every summer.
 This information is updated annually, so be sure to visit this page again next year.

-Barnes & Noble Summer Reading Imagination's Destination: Have your child read any 8 books and record them in a downloadable Reading Journal.
-Then, turn in the completed Journal at any local Barnes & Noble between May 21 and September 3, 2013 to be eligible for a FREE BOOK.
+Barnes & Noble Summer Reading Triathalon: Have your complete the Summer Reading Program Journal, then turn in the completed Journal at any local Barnes & Noble between May 17 and September 6, 2016 to be eligible for a FREE BOOK.
 (Kids can choose from a selection of books appropriate for grades K-6).
-Parents can download fun activities and get teaching tips in their exclusive activity kits!
+Parents can download fun activities and get teaching tips in their exclusive activity kit!

 TD Bank Summer Reading Program: When your child reads 10 books over the summer, TD Bank will deposit $10 into a new or existing Young Saver Account.
 One $10 offer per reader.
 Print their Summer Reading Form, fill it out, and take it to your local TD Bank (over 1,250 locations from Maine to Florida).
-Valid May 6 through September 30, 2013.
-(Ages 18 and under)
+Valid June 1 through August 31, 2016.
+(Grade K-5)

-H.E.Buddy Summer Reading Program: (To join, visit hebuddy.com and click on Clubs and Contests) Kids read any 10 books and log them on the downloadable Reading Club Form, and they'll receive a free T-shirt.
+H.E.Buddy Rockin' Summer Reading Club: Texas homeschoolers, have your kids read any 10 books and log them on their Reading Club Form, and they'll receive a free T-shirt.
 (Parents can read to early learners.)
-Parents must initial each book read and mail the completed form to H.E.Buddy by October 1.
-Kids will receive cool prizes in the mail.
+Parents must initial each book read and mail the completed form to H.E.Buddy by October 1, 2016.
+(Ages 3-12)

 Here are some reading incentive programs that run throughout the year.